shlokjain2031/connections-rl-env/README.md

 # Connections RL Environment

-High-fidelity Connections environment for reinforcement learning with deterministic puzzle sampling, configurable masking behavior, and training-ready observations.
+Connections environment for reinforcement learning with deterministic puzzle sampling, configurable masking behavior, and training-ready observations.

 ## What is included